 ☑ Explore college and career options.► Help students continue to explore careers that match their interests.

 ● Have students research the education they will need for each career.

 ● Offer job shadowing or internships for students to learn more.

 ► Review the importance of finding the right fit.

-► Help students make a list of colleges and universities that interest them.
+► Help students make a list (paper or online) of colleges and universities that interest them.

 ● Include two-year and four-year options as well as in-state and out-of-state choices.